...

 Choose an email marketing software

-• Automation: This means you can schedule emails at specific times, such as during enrollment periods, birthdays, and holidays, without having to manually send them.
+• Automation: Best platforms allow you to schedule emails at specific times, such as during enrollment periods, birthdays, and holidays, without having to manually send them.

-There are many email marketing software options available, including Selzy.
-Take the time to research and compare different options to find the one that best fits your needs and budget.
-We have an article on how to find the best email marketing service for your needs and a comparison tool to compare two services back-to-back.
+There are many email marketing software options to choose from, including Selzy.
+Check out our article on the best email marketing services and a comparison tool to compare two services back-to-back.

 Build your email list